MicrosoftDocs/microsoft-salescopilot-docs/articles/deploy-sales-app-sf.md

 **Administer roles in the provisioned environment**

-the Sales app automatically assigns all Power Platform administrators and Microsoft 365 global administrators to the System Administrator role in the trial environment.
+The Sales app automatically assigns all Power Platform administrators and Microsoft 365 global administrators to the System Administrator role in the trial environment.
 After the environment is created, it is recommended to review the list of administrators to ensure appropriate access levels.

 > [!IMPORTANT]
 > In the Power Platform Admin Center, tenant administrators can restrict trial environment creation to administrators.
 However, due to the current provisioning flow, this setting is bypassed because the system assigns a predefined administrator during provisioning.
 This means tenant administrators cannot gate these environments from being created.